orichain/orisium/README.md

 ### **Dynamic Hierarchical Network Architecture with 313 Root Nodes**

 Orisium adopts a layered network structure for extreme scalability and resilience.
-There is no fixed root — a root can be automatically replaced based on horizontal evaluation by other roots.
+There is no fixed root — a root can be automatically replaced.
+When a root node fails, one of its Level-1 nodes is promoted to take its place.
+This promotion is decided by a consensus among all the other Level-1 nodes from the old root's group, and then validated by all other root nodes, ensuring both speed and decentralization.

 * **313 Root Nodes**